chotibachi/hokya/README.md

 # hokya
 Aim: Implementation of Classification algorithm in R Programming.
-(A)/n Consider the annual rainfall details at a place starting from January 2012.
+(A)\n Consider the annual rainfall details at a place starting from January 2012.
 We create an R time series object for a period of 12 months and plot it.
 Get the data points in form of a R vector